OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 TRUE, ``AFAeroMod`` must be set to 1 because the cavitation check does not function with unsteady airfoil aerodynamics.

+Set the ``CompAA`` flag to TRUE to run aero-acoustic calculations.
+This option is only available for ``WakeMod = 1`` or ``2``.
+See section :numref:`AeroAcoustics` for information on how to use this feature.

+The ``AA_InputFile`` is used to specify the input file for the aeroacoustics sub-module.
+See :numref:`AeroAcoustics` for information on how to use this feature.

 Environmental Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~